aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

    would change the outcome.
 This is so that it is not an attack to send in a late vote for the majority outcome and then slash the validator for not including it.
    - **Penalty**: The validator's stake is partially slashed, and they are penalized with a temporary ban from participating in leader elections or block production if their deposit stakes fall below the minimum.

+4. **Ignoring the finalize_epoch fork**: This is a minor event just as any other incorrect block.
+It should probably just be ignored with no penalty.

+5. **Ignoring a correctly pinned fork**: This is a minor event just as any other incorrect block.
+It should probably just be ignored with no penalty.

+6. **Submitting an incorrect block**: This is a minor event.
+It should probably just be ignored with no penalty.

 #### Submitting Proof of Wrongdoings